mukulx/MCMS/README.md

 This will:
 - Update Termux
 - Install proot-distro
-- Let you choose Ubuntu, Debian, or Arch Linux
+- Let you choose Ubuntu or Debian

 ### Step 2: Download MCMS (inside proot)